-Draft operational conclusions
+Operational conclusions

 Participation: YC TF members from all participating countries and European Commission with the exception of representatives from North Macedonia were present.
 San Marino has not yet appointed YC TF member and was not represented at the meeting.
 Albania was represented by the Albanian Facility Point Project Partner.
 Additionally, the meeting was attended by National Coordinator from Montenegro.